 Warning: JavaScript is not enabled or not loaded.
 Please enable JavaScript for the best experience.

-GXCOR is an integrated green-fuel logistics platform aligned with Maritime India Vision 2030, Amrit Kaal Vision 2047, and IMO 2030/2050 targets, enabling port readiness, storage infrastructure, and corridor development to accelerate maritime decarbonization with a scalable and execution-focused approach.
+GXCOR is an integrated green-fuel logistics platform aligned with Maritime India Vision 2030, Amrit Kaal Vision 2047, and IMO 2030/2050 targets, designed to enable port readiness, storage infrastructure, and corridor development in support of maritime decarbonization — with a disciplined, long-term, execution-focused approach.

 Focus